northle/docs/docs/1.x/database/schema.md

 # Schema

-Norther comes with a robust database client for MySQL, MongoDB and PostgreSQL database systems by leveraging [Prisma](https://www.prisma.io).
+Norther comes with a robust database client for MySQL, MongoDB, PostgreSQL and many other database systems by using [Prisma](https://www.prisma.io).

 ## Configuration